 Sometimes, issues regarding the validity of a Will are obvious.
-For example, the deceased either signed the Will or they didn’t.
+For example, the deceased either signed the Will or didn’t.
 Other times, you may need to track down the witnesses and ask for their account of events.

 If you are suggesting that the deceased was of unsound mind, you will need to provide compelling medical evidence.
 Statements from other reliable witnesses may also be considered by the court.
-This includes the solicitor who helped the deceased draw up their Will and other relatives, friends, and care-givers.
-The courts will want to see that mental capacity had been lost by the testator, so much so that they did not realise what they were signing.
+This includes the solicitor who helped the deceased draw up their Will and other relatives, friends, and caregivers.
+The courts will want to see that mental capacity had been lost by the testator, so much so that they did not realize what they were signing.

 Claims relating to undue influence are often hard to prove, but it can be done.
 The courts will look at the circumstances of the case, including whether a previous Will named a beneficiary, only for that individual to be excluded in a replacement Will.
 If the main beneficiary was in close contact with the deceased during the execution of the Will, this will raise suspicion further.